The Wages of Fear: Plot

-Frenchmen Mario and Jo, Dutchman Bimba and Italian Luigi are stuck in the isolated town of Las Piedras.
+Frenchmen Mario and Jo, German Bimba and Italian Luigi are stuck in the isolated South American town of Las Piedras.
 Surrounded by desert, the town is linked to the outside world only by an airstrip, but the airfare is beyond the means of the men.
 There is little opportunity for employment aside from the American corporation that dominates the town, Southern Oil Company (SOC), which operates the nearby oil fields and owns a walled compound within the town.
 SOC exploits local workers and takes the law into its own hands, but the townspeople depend on it and suffer in silence.

 Mario is a sarcastic Corsican playboy who treats his devoted lover, Linda, with disdain.
 Jo is an aging ex-gangster who recently found himself stranded in the town.
 Bimba is an intense, quiet man whose father was murdered by the Nazis and who had to work as a forced laborer for three years in a salt mine.
 Luigi, Mario's roommate, is a jovial, hardworking man, who has just learned that he is dying from cement dust in his lungs.
 Mario befriends Jo due to their common background, having lived in Paris, but a rift develops between Jo and the other cantina regulars due to his combative, arrogant personality.

 A large fire erupts at one of the SOC oil fields.
 The only way to extinguish the flames and cap the well is an explosion produced by nitroglycerin.
 With short notice and lack of proper equipment, it must be transported within jerrycans placed in two large trucks from the SOC headquarters, 500 km (300 miles) away.
 Due to the poor condition of the roads and the highly volatile nature of nitroglycerin, the job is considered too dangerous for the unionized SOC employees.

 The company foreman, Bill O'Brien, recruits truck drivers from the local community.
 Despite the dangers, many of the locals volunteer, lured by the high pay: US$2,000 per driver.
 This is a fortune to them, perhaps the only way out of their dead-end lives.
 The pool of applicants is narrowed down to four drivers: Mario, Bimba and Luigi are chosen, along with a German named Smerloff.
 Smerloff fails to appear on the appointed day, so Jo, who knows O'Brien from his bootlegging days, takes his place.
 The other drivers suspect that Jo intimidated Smerloff in some way to facilitate his own hiring.